 Lindsey sent me this remarkable video of her three month old son Dominic laughing at his daddy ripping paper.
 As far as I know, he’s the youngest baby ever to find this amusing.
 Well, at first he finds it rather shocking but then he has a good old chuckle.
-This is rather amazing because Dominic is much, much younger than any other babies who find this amusing.
+This is rather amazing because at 3 months old Dominic is much, much younger than any other babies who find this amusing.
 Micah, the baby that started the craze was 8 months old.
 Lily, a previous contributor to this project was 5 months.
 Dominic is almost half her age, he has probably only just started laughing.

 This certainly challenges my ideas about why babies might find this funny.
 My initial thoughts was that babies were surprised that a solid object the paper could be broken into pieces.
 Researcher Rene Baillargeon has found some evidence that babies as young as three months have some sense of ‘naïve physics‘.
 They seem to understand that objects are solid and things fall to the ground.